sid-agrawal/CellulOS-Docs/docs/source/user/cellulos_tests.md

 - PD Cleanup policy following a crash

 ### Actions
+These tests demonstrate the system's ability to run a Key-Value store built on top of SQLite.

 (target_test_kv001)=
 #### GPIKV001 (Same Process)
 - Spawns a KVstore client process with a KVstore server in the same ADS, as a static library.